biosimulations/biosimulations/config/storage-buckets/readme.md

 ## Production Bucket

+## Temp Development Bucket

+## Temp Prod Bucket

+## CORS settings
+The cors settings are used to configure the CORS policy for the bucket.
+The cors policy is contained in the `cors.py` file.

 ## Lifecycle Rules

 The configuration for the retention policies and the lifecycle management is contained in the retention.py file.